kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(6\) When using the statistical toxic risk management approach of paragraph (d) of this section:

-\(i\) A description of the launch operator's toxic risk management process, including an explanation of how the launch operator ensures that any toxic risk from launch meets the toxic risk criteria of §417.107(b).
+\(i\) A description of the launch operator's toxic risk management process, including an explanation of how the launch operator ensures that any toxic risk from launch meets the toxic risk criteria of [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b).

 \(ii\) A listing of all models used.